DavidWells/davidwells-legacy-site/content/blog/2019-05-09-netlify-year-one.md

 I've experienced the most prolific year of my professional life.

-Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), helped close deals, integrated with partners, gave some [talks & workshops](https://davidwells.io/talks/), learned something new everyday, & [built a whole lot of awesome](#building-the-awesome)!
+Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), helped close deals, integrated with partners, gave [talks & workshops](https://davidwells.io/talks/), learned a metric boatload, and [built a whole lot of awesome](#building-the-awesome)!

 I also had the opportunity to work with a wide variety of top notch people in the JAMstack/SaaS world and of course the **world class Netlify team** 🎉!